pyca/cryptography/docs/faq.rst

 our wheel files.
 Upgrade your copy of pip with ``pip install -U pip`` and then try install ``cryptography`` again.

+If you are using PyPy, we do not currently ship ``cryptography`` wheels for PyPy.
+You will need to install your own copy of OpenSSL -- we recommend using Homebrew.

 Starting ``cryptography`` using ``mod_wsgi`` produces an ``InternalError`` during a call in ``_register_osrandom_engine``
 -------------------------------------------------------------------------------------------------------------------------